git4example/genai-fsx-workshop-on-eks-auto/content/020_setup/index.en.md

 weight : 20
 ---

-To start the workshop, follow one of the following depending on whether you are...
+To start the hands-on workshop, click on one of the below methods...

 ::children